clickup/ent-framework/docs/modules.md

 Ƭ **ShardAffinity**<`TField`, `TF`\>: typeof [`GLOBAL_SHARD`](modules.md#global_shard) \| `TField` extends typeof [`ID`](modules.md#id) ? readonly `TF`[] : readonly [`TF`, ...TF[]]

 Defines Ent Shard collocation to some Ent's field when this Ent is inserted.
-The Shard can always be Shard 0 ("global Shard"), be inferred based on the value in other Ent field during the insertion ("colocation"), or, in case colocation inference didn't succeed, be chosen pseudo-randomly at insertion time ("random Shard").
-E.g. a random Shard can also be chosen in case an empty array is passed to Shard affinity (like "always fallback"), or when a field's value points to a global Shard.
+- The Shard can always be Shard 0 ("global Shard"), be inferred based on the value in other Ent field during the insertion ("colocation"), or, in case colocation inference didn't succeed, be chosen pseudo-randomly at insertion time ("random Shard").
+- E.g. a random Shard can also be chosen in case an empty array is passed to Shard affinity (like "always fallback"), or when a field's value points to a global Shard.
+- Passing ID to ShardAffinity is prohibited by TS.

 #### Type parameters